Rotork plc Advances Share Buyback Program with Latest Purchase - TipRanks.com

 More about Rotork plc

-Rotork plc operates in the engineering industry, specializing in manufacturing actuators and flow control products.
+Rotork plc operates in the industrial sector, specializing in the manufacturing of actuators and flow control products.
 The company focuses on providing solutions for the oil and gas, water and wastewater, power, and industrial markets.

 Average Trading Volume: 2,152,483